pattonsgirl/CEG3120/Projects/Project5/README.md

 ## Part 3 - Deployment

-- **Milestone Participation due 4/20**

 ### Tasks

 - For this piece, use an EC2 instance.
 - Install docker on the instance
-- Create a webhook set up to automatically deploy updates to the container image
+- Create a webhook set up to automatically deploy updates to the container image - see Resources for this part

 ### Documentation